Grow visibly thicker, fuller hair

 • Can afford a more costly surgery

-As you can tell, both types of procedures have their benefits and drawbacks.
-If you’re struggling to decide, speaking with an expert might help.
-Some hair transplant clinics offer a free consultation for prospective patients.
+Both types of procedures have their benefits and drawbacks.
+If you’re struggling to decide, chat with an expert.
+Some hair transplant clinics offer a free consultation for prospective customers.

 Now, let’s get down to a question you may be nervous about: How much will your hair transplant cost?